zominy/bash-cybersecurity-course/EVALUATION.md

 **🔧 Technical Skills Gained**

-Despite my incredible teachers who I am grateful for, I began not knowing much compared to the scope of this course.
+Despite my incredible teachers whom I am grateful for, I began not knowing much compared to the scope of this course.
 But now I can confidently say I’ve developed a solid foundation in Bash scripting and its application in security.

 Over 12 structured modules, I learned and taught: